Directorate General of Coastal Safety: History

 General Directorate of Coastal Safety and Salvage Administrations, that all AtoN, salvage and lifeboat services being aggregated under the same structure, was established by the cabinet decision of 97/9466 dated 12.5.1997 and has become a separate General Directorate.

 There are currently 507 ATON's including 417 lighthouses with different type and specifications in our Turkish coasts.

+Mission

+The mission of the foundation is to assist and improve the safety of navigation in Turkish waters.